mosquitogames/1819rulebook/2_sequence-of-play.md

 Face-down Public Works cannot be Activated.
 On your turn, you may flip a face-down card back up by paying its price as a free Action.
 See [Face-down cards](/concepts#face-down-cards).

 ### b.
 Flush the Market
 Discard the rightmost Market card.
 Shift the other Market cards one space to the right.
-Draw the top card of the Resource deck to fill the leftmost Market space.
+Draw the top card of the Emporium deck to fill the leftmost Market space.